laranex/next-laravel-docs/src/usage/job.md

     public function handle(): void
     {
-        // notify to each subscriber will be processed in the queue }
+        // here is your logic to handle data, but as a queue }
 }
 ```